-Two case write-ups have been scheduled for submission at this time: the Euro Disney case, due Sept.
-27, and the Ice-Fili case, due Oct.
-18. Additional report submissions may be announced as the semester progresses.
+At this time, three write-ups have been scheduled for submission.
+The course schedule in pages 9-18 provides the details.
+Other report submissions may be announced as the semester progresses.
 To receive credit, write-ups must (i) tackle and complete the assignment and (ii) follow the format requirements outlined below.
-Credit-receiving write-ups will be graded according to "quality".
+Otherwise, these write-ups will be graded according to "quality".
 The latter refers to the level of understanding of the analytical tool(s) used, the depth and insightfulness of the analysis, and the judiciousness of conclusions and recommendations.